HG-Lane: High-Fidelity Generation of Lane Scenes under Adverse Weather and Lighting Conditions without Re-annotation: Experiment

 \subsection{Benchmark}

-The normal category in our dataset is derived from the normal category in the CULane dataset, and we obtained 5k images via systematic sampling.
-The other five categories (snow, rain, fog, night, dusk) were generated by our framework.
+The normal category in our dataset was derived from the normal category in the CULane dataset, and we obtained 5,000 images via systematic sampling.
+The other five categories (snow, rain, fog, night, dusk) were generated by our framework, each containing 5,000 images.
+In total, the dataset consists of 30,000 images.
 The training set, validation set, and test set are divided in a 7:1:2 ratio.
-See Table \ref{table:datasets} for detailed information,